-- 5.1.1 A quality control program is required to assure that subsequent in-line type centrifugal fire pumps produced by the manufacturer shall present the same quality and reliability as the specific in-line type centrifugal fire pumps examined.
-Design quality, conformance to design, and performance are the areas of primary concern. - Design quality is determined during the examination and tests and may be documented in the certification report. - Continued conformance to this standard is verified by the certifier's surveillance program. - Quality of performance is determined by field performances and by periodic re-examination and testing. - 5.1.2 The manufacturer shall demonstrate a quality assurance program which specifies controls for the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and, - handling and disposition of non-conformance materials. - 5.1.3 Documentation/Manual
+- 5.1.1 A quality control program is required to assure that subsequent vertical shaft, turbine type centrifugal fire pumps produced by the manufacturer at an authorized location, shall present the same quality and reliability as the specific vertical shaft, turbine type centrifugal fire pumps examined.
+Design quality, conformance to design, and performance are the areas of primary concern. - Design quality is determined during the certification examination and tests and may be documented in the certification report. - Continued conformance to design is verified by control of quality and is covered in the certifier's surveillance program. - Quality of performance is determined by field performances and by periodic re-examination and testing. - 5.1.2 The manufacturer shall demonstrate a quality assurance program which specifies controls for the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - · equipment calibration; - · drawing and change control; - · packaging and shipping; and - handling and disposition of non-conformance materials.

+5.1.3 Documentation/Manual

-There should be an authoritative collection of procedures/policies.
+There should be an authoritative collection of quality procedures/policies.
 It should provide an accurate description of the quality management system while serving as a permanent reference for implementation and maintenance of that system.
 The system should require that sufficient records are maintained to demonstrate achievement of the required quality and verify operation of the quality system.